Three Ingredient {SUPER Easy!} Strawberry Freezer Jam Recipe

 Take the mixture off the stove, add it to your berries and sugar mixture, and stir for about three minutes.

-And fill them up, about a half inch from the top of the can:
+Then take your cute little jelly jars and fill them up, about a half inch from the top of the can:

 strawberry freezer jam